leung52/EVEPIDR/README.md

 * plot ROC with AUC
 * generate confusion matrices for prediction methods
 * plot histogram of pathogenic and benign variant scores

+Functions found in evepidr folder.
+Use case examples found in report.